rcuevass/pyramids_and_blending/README.md

 ### 3. IPython notebook

-The whole progress of this project can be found on the Jupyter notebook `pyramids_blending.ipynb`
+Progress on this project can be found on the Jupyter notebook `pyramids_blending.ipynb`

 ### 4. References